theohrogalski/ENGR116-Final-Project/README.md

 Utilizes a React front-end being served by an express.js server.

-Model is trained via a python script, and pictures are processed server side using react
+Model is trained via a python script, and pictures are processed server side using websockets between the browser and the express.js server.

 ## To train model:
 > python3 ImprovDrop.py